uadmin/uadmin/docs/bestpractices.rst

 Best Practices
 ==============
-In this article, we will learn what the coding standards and naming conventions are in uAdmin using Golang.
+In this section, we will learn what are the coding standards and naming conventions are in uAdmin using Golang.

 **Before we start creating a new project**